Wealth Club – Compelling investments for experienced investors

 Access to your investment

+These shares are highly illiquid.
 Downing aims to provide access to funds twice a month, on 10 business days’ notice.
-This is subject to liquidity and is at Downing’s discretion.
-There are no charges or penalties for a partial or a full withdrawal.
+This not guaranteed: it is subject to liquidity and at Downing’s discretion.

 If you request a withdrawal, Downing will first try to sell your shares at the current share price to a third party, wherever possible.
 Note, a capital gain or loss could arise potentially creating a tax liability.

-If a third-party sale is not possible, Bagnall and Pulford may buy the shares back (subject to liquidity).
+If a third-party sale is not possible, Bagnall and Pulford may offer to buy the shares back (subject to liquidity).
 Any profit may be subject to income tax.

 Please note: should there be high demand for withdrawals, the service may struggle to satisfy requests in a timely manner or without significant loss to capital.
 This may be a particular risk in the event of changes to inheritance tax relief rules.